-When the behavior of someone close to you changes, finding out what the underlying cause is can seem daunting and unsettling.
-But, doctors are able to offer solutions that can improve the quality of life for your loved one and the people they care about.
+When the behavior of someone close to you changes, finding out what the underlying cause is can seem daunting.
+A diagnosis, however, can a make a difference in your loved one’s quality of life.

 The earliest stages of dementia are tricky to diagnose and identify.
 At times, the person seems completely normal.
 They can function physically.
 They communicate.
 They can care for themselves.
 But loved ones know differently.
-They can’t pinpoint what’s wrong, but they know that something is not right and the person doesn’t always seem himself or herself.
+They can’t pinpoint what’s wrong, but they know that something is not right, and the person doesn’t always seem to be himself or herself.

 Call for an Appointment

 (800) USC-CARE (800-872-2273)

 Having helped patients and their families in this situation, Chui has the following recommendations:

 - Mention the appointment informally, just before visiting the doctor rather than discussing it in advance.
 “Because the patient’s reality is altered, you have to use little half-truths,” Chui says.
 “You can say something like, ‘Let’s go out to breakfast and stop by and have our annual checkups.’”

 - Use other physical problems as an excuse.
 Seeing a doctor for a knee problem is different from going in for memory loss.

 - Confront the topic, when you know the person is lucid.
 People with early dementia slip in and out of lucidity.
 Rather than exacerbate the problem when they are confused, gently bring it up, when they have a moment of clarity.